 In Spring, tulips, daffodils, watsonias, dutch iris, bearded iris, cliveas, salvias, asiatic liliums and annuals provide a colourful display.
 Flowering blossom trees and deciduous trees spring into bud providing colourful backgrounds.
 Peonies advance into a spectacular display in late October through November.

 Garden clubs, social clubs eg. car clubs, PROBUS or U3A groups, and families planning get togethers are all welcome.
-Random visits are also welcome however it is essential to call us first.
+Random visits are welcome however it is essential to call us at least 2 days before hand.
 Parking is on the roadside.
 Toilets are provided (see below)

 Rest Rooms: Molyullah Community Hall facilities are prepared when more than 80 people are expected at one time.
 There is a wheel chair toilet there.
-We hope that Open Garden weekend visitors stop here to help large crowds.
-Turn onto Main Road Molyullah.
+We hope that Open Garden weekend visitors stop here to relieve possible congestion at our portaloos.
+(Turn onto Main Road Molyullah.)
 The Open Garden October 2018 has a porta-loo in the garden with infirm visitors welcome to use the house toilet which has rails.

 Access: At Birchwood, infirm visitors using walking frames find the garden accessible as steps can be avoided by using alternative paths.
 Wheelchairs require a strong personal carer as some of the slopes are a little steep.
 All of the garden is accessible.